 When it comes to reducing your taxable income, itemizing your deductions can really maximize your tax savings.

 When searching for ways to reduce your taxable income, itemizing your deductions can really maximize your tax savings.
 The benefit of itemizing is that it allows you to claim a larger deduction that the standard deduction.
-However, it requires you to complete a Schedule A attachment to your return and to maintain records of all your expenses.
+However, it requires you to complete and file a Schedule A with your tax return and to maintain records of all your expenses.

 Types of itemized deductions